flpms/simple-connection/README.md

 I get some codes which I used in a project, and put into this repository.
 Is a small implementation for access mongodb with native drives provided by mongodb.

-Is a ES 6 read.
+Is a ES 6 ready.

 ## Install